Opening In the Face of a Pandemic

 Employees are the first component of the business that management should be concerned with.
-Efforts should be taken to overprotect employees with appropriate PPE and to ensure that work environments are safe to conduct prolonged business activities and to also ensure that the environment has the appropriate working distances factored into its processes along with handling and disinfecting procedures.
-This accomplishes two things: first it demonstrates to employees that management is convincingly concerned about their health and well-being.
+Efforts should be taken to overprotect employees with appropriate PPE, to ensure that work environments are safe to conduct prolonged business activities, and to also ensure that the environment has the appropriate working distances factored into its processes along with handling and disinfecting procedures.
+This accomplishes two things: first, it demonstrates to employees that management is convincingly concerned about their health and well-being.
 Employees will be much more likely to assist in solving other areas of the business and taking a certain level of ownership in the work that they do.
-Secondly, it shows customers that management is willing to take care of its employees and as such will be concerned about the well being of its customers as well.
+Secondly, it shows customers that management is willing to take care of its employees and as such will be concerned about the wellbeing of its customers as well.

 Manage customer expectations and look to increase marketshare

 Customers returning to the business will most likely be either those in dire need of goods and services or those that are steadfast and loyal customers.
 However, this is not the time to become complacent, but the opposite.
 By going above and beyond in service during this time period, it gives the impression to loyal customers that the business is pushing forward which will return generate referrals to new customers both during the pandemic and after.
 The ability to service customers in difficult times can be a great factor in increasing market share when times get better.
 This is especially true in an environment where some competitors are going out of business.
 While resources are obviously scarce, service and increasing the customer experience may not need any investments outside of attitude, preparation, and relationship building.